idaholab/TMAP8/doc/content/examples/fuel_cycle/index.md

 # Fuel Cycle

-This demonstration is to re-create the tritium fuel cycle model described by [!cite](Abdou2021).
+This demonstration re-creates the tritium fuel cycle model described by [!cite](Abdou2021).
 First, we instantiate a mesh

 !listing test/tests/fuel-cycle/fuel_cycle.i link=false block=Mesh

-For our purposes this does nothing, but we need to have something as a placeholder to run the rest of the simulation.
+For our purposes this does nothing, but MOOSE requires a defined mesh as a placeholder to run the rest of the simulation.

 Next, we need to define our system.
 Following the convention in [!cite](Abdou2021), we have 11 modeled systems, each with their own ODE and tritium inventory: